-Three times as many people are happier when saving money (11%) than spending it (4%) according to a survey we’ve just had in from the people at Freeview.
+Three times as many people are happier when saving money (11%) than spending it (4%) according to a survey we’ve just received from the people at Freeview.

-It’s nice to hear it again because it’s something I’ve been saying for years.
-Yes, of course, spending on some things here and there is fun – lots of things we have to spend on and we would be miserable without the ability to do so.
+It’s nice to hear it, because it’s something I’ve been saying for years.
+Yes, of course, spending on some things here and there is fun.
+There are also lots of things we have to spend on, and it would be miserable if we could not afford them.

-But psychologists keep telling us (and here is proof again) that actually, once we switch our thinking over to the benefits of saving, we’re genuinely happier not spending than when we’re spending.
+However, psychologists keep telling us that actually, once we switch our thinking over to the benefits of saving, we’re genuinely happier not spending than when we’re spending.

 - Brits plan cutbacks of nearly £200 each on average over next six months

 - Almost half the population (46%) will make budget cutbacks in next six months

 - Nearly three quarters of Brits (71%) are preparing a lifestyle change during age of austerity

 - 6 out of 10 respondents (61%) are planning to cut back on Christmas costs with 40 per cent set to slash spending on presents

 - Nearly half the nation still believes that the best things in life are free (45%)

 It’s true too.
 The best things are free.
 Check out our freebies section to find out!